Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta Ratios at 2 Gyr: Analysis

 \subsection{Properties from Broad Band Photometry: SFRs, Extinction, and Stellar Masses}

 Using the rest-frame ultra-violet data, we can estimate the UV continuum spectral slope, $\beta$, which provides a measurement of the extinction in star-forming galaxies via the IRX-$\beta$ relation \citep[see][]{meurer1999}.
-In Table \ref{sedtab}, we list the measured UV spectral slope and the resulting $A_{1600}$.
+The UV slope $\beta$ is measured from a power-law fit to the broad-band filters which sample the rest-frame $1400\AA$ to $2800\AA$.
+This includes 4-5 filters from $V_{606}$ to $J_{125}$, depending on the exact redshift of the sources.
+In Table \ref{sedtab}, we list the measured UV spectral slope.
 With the dust correction, we can then estimate a star-formation rate from our UV imaging alone \citep[using the relations of][]{kennicutt1998}.
 We will call this dust-corrected SFR from the UV, SFR$_{\rm UV}$.

 In order to estimate stellar masses for our galaxies, we use the ZEBRA+ spectral energy distribution fitting code \citep{oesch2010} with \citet{bc03} models at sub-solar metallicity ($0.2Z_\odot$) and constant star-formation.
 We verified that the stellar masses do not change significantly if using different assumptions for the star-formation histories, such as exponentially increasing or decreasing functional forms.
+By fitting models we can estimate star-formation rates and the UV spectral slope ($\beta_{SED}$) which are internally consistent with the stellar mass values.
+We find that the values of $\beta_{SED}$ are systematically offset by 0.2 from the $\beta$ we find from fitting a power law to the broad band photometry, in line with differences seen in \citet{Finkelstein2012}.
+For the rest of the paper, we will use the value of $\beta_{SED}$ unless we specifically state otherwise, as the $\beta_{SED}$ estimate uses all of the photometry, instead of a subset of four passbands.

-Given the large contribution of rest-frame optical emission lines to the K-band photometry, we self-consistently add both nebular emission lines as well as nebular continuum emission to the templates.
+Given the large contribution of rest-frame optical emission lines to the \K-band photometry, we self-consistently add both nebular emission lines as well as nebular continuum emission to the templates.
 This is done by converting 80\% of ionizing photons from these templates to recombination lines for H and He using case B recombination \citep{osterbrock2006} and adding metal lines relative to the H$\beta$ fluxes using the tabulated relations of \citet{anders2003}.